gnprice/tsflower/README.md

   definitions, in order to have a sample for encountering the other challenges.

+  - Sometimes this requires fixes to Recast and/or `ast-types`, because their support for Flow is incomplete.
+E.g. Recast PRs #1089 and #1090, and `ast-types` PRs #745 and #746.
+These are a nice pair of libraries with a good design, but it seems like perhaps nobody has been seriously using them with Flow code for some time.

+    Is there another AST data structure and emitter that we could be using that would be better?
+In particular, the folks at Facebook/Meta do love their codemods, and they're all in on Flow -- so surely whatever tool they're using does have solid Flow support.

 - Do more renaming and rewriting:

   - Type references to things like `ReadonlyArray` in the default lib, which